bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schubert.md

 ### Mathematical Profile (Excerpt):
 * Hermann was brought up in Potsdam where he attended the Gymnasium.
 * After the award of his doctorate, Schubert qualified to become a mathematics teacher and was appointed to the Andreanum Gymnasium in Hildesheim in 1872.
-* While a teacher at this school, Schubert married Anna Hamel in 1873; they had four daughters.
 * Schubert is famed for his work on enumerative geometry which considers those parts of algebraic geometry that involves a finite number of solutions.
 * Schubert's achievement was to combine this procedure, which he called "the principle of conservation of number", with the Chasles correspondence principle, thus establishing the foundation of a calculus.
 * With the aid of this calculus, which he modelled on Ernst Schröder's logical calculus, Schubert was able to solve many problems systematically.